-Currently, although still a funded budget, the proposed budget will have a negative impact on the projected cash position of the municipality as indicated below:
+Currently, although still a funded budget, the proposed budget will have a negative impact on the projected cash position of the municipality as illustrated below:

-This significant downward trend can mainly be attributed to the inability of the municipal budget to produce adequate cash resources to meet the proposed capital and operating program of the municipality, which includes between R22,75 million to R44,06 million capital from own revenue sources during each of the financial years during the MTREF.
+This significant downward trend can mainly be attributed to the inability of the municipal budget to produce adequate cash resources to meet the proposed capital and operating program of the municipality.
+This includes between R24,06 million to R43,59 million capital from own revenue sources during each of the financial years during the MTREF.